1. Just for today, I will live the attitude of gratitude.

 Reiki practitioners are said to be "attuned" to the Reiki energy.
 The "attunement" is similar to helping someone tune in a radio station, but in the case of Reiki it allows the student to "tune in" more efficiently to using Reiki energy.
 Everyone is to some degree attuned to the same energies used within Reiki.
 Teaching Reiki Masters give initiations to better connect each student with the energy channels and to ensure that energy passed through will not be from the student's own reserves.
 Teaching Reiki Masters go through considerable training to learn how to make efficient "attunements" as well as how to impart the Reiki teachings.
 After each attunement students are given a series of exercises for twenty-one days or longer to ensure those students are from then on permanently attached to the Reiki Energy they learn.

-Second level training is usually only given after a student has been practicing First Degree skills for at least a year, though this can vary somewhat depending on the individual.
-This second level generally requires two days of training that many current Teaching Reiki Masters teach as an eight hour class plus significant homework.
-The Second Degree Reiki student learns three special symbols and how to use these symbols to better focus and increase the amounts of Reiki energy transferred.
+The Second-Degree Reiki student learns at least three special symbols and how to use these symbols to better focus and increase the amounts of Reiki energy transferred.
 The three symbols loosely represent the trinity present in many belief systems, in this case representing mind, body, and spirit, with one symbol for each concept.
 Second degree Reiki also teaches students how to give "distance" treatments for individuals, groups, and circumstances.
-It provides tools to help with emotional and mental problems, physical complaints, past-life and karmic issues, and how to direct healing energy both forward and backward in time and space including over great distances.
-Students can learn second degree skills in a weekend when the student is ready.
+The Second Degree provides tools to help with emotional and mental problems, physical complaints, past-life and karmic issues, and how to direct healing energy both forward and backward in time and space including over great distances.
+Second level training is usually only given after a student has been practicing First Degree skills for at least a year, though this can vary somewhat depending on the teaching master.
+This second level generally requires two days of training that many current Teaching Reiki Masters teach as two six-hour training days or a single eight-hour class plus significant homework.
+Most students can learn second degree skills in a weekend when the student is ready.

-Traditional Teaching Reiki Master training is primarily intended for people who have made Reiki their life's work.
-The requirements for the Second Reiki degree are stringent.
+During and after the initial Reiki Master training period as a courtesy the student is called a Reiki Master, but traditional Reiki does not recognize an individual as a Reiki Master or allow them to do grant degrees until they have also mastered the teaching, initiations, and attunements that a full Reiki Master is authorized to perform.
+In many of the more abbreviated forms of Reiki that have spread widely, the Reiki Master training also includes another day of training in Reiki theory, how to teach, how to do initiations, how to do attunements.
+Traditional Teaching Reiki Master training requires is primarily intended for people who have made Reiki their life's work.
+The requirements for a traditional Second Reiki degree are stringent.
 They are even more stringent and difficult for a Reiki Master degree.
 Depending upon the individual, Reiki Master level training is usually only given after a student has been practicing Second Degree skills for at least two years.
 After being accepted by a Teaching Reiki Master as an apprentice it takes from one to three additional years of hands on training and experience to master teaching each of the three levels of training.
 During this training period as a courtesy the student is called a Reiki Master.
 Soon after starting their Reiki Master program they learn the intellectual knowledge to be a Reiki teacher.
-Still, they have a long way to go to add the considerable hands-on experience under the careful guidance of a good teacher to become an effective teacher.
+Still, they have a long way to go to add the considerable hands-on experience under the careful guidance of a good teacher to become an effective teacher and skilled at doing initiations and attunements.
 During this apprenticeship phase, each new Reiki Master is strongly encouraged to heal others and themselves helping each to improve their own physical, spiritual, and mental health.

 When looking for a Reiki practitioner, take time to discuss their training with them before you commit to receive treatments.
 As in many other unregulated professions, there are people who prefer to take shortcuts in their training rather than invest the time and money to become fully skilled.
 Genuine Reiki training changes a person's life.
 Whenever a Reiki practitioner gives a treatment, they are receiving Reiki energy themselves and their own healing processes are stimulated.
 That means any personal issues that require healing will be brought to the surface more quickly than they were before.
 I have seen some pretty incredible explosive releases on the part of both Reiki students and Reiki Masters during Reiki treatments.
 I know that during such a release I want to be in the company of someone I trust, who was very nurturing, and would be able to do the right things if there was an emergency.
 If training and the accompanying initiations are taken too quickly, the challenges for growth can be unsettling to say the least.
 You will be much happier if you carefully chose qualified experienced Reiki practitioners and teachers.